The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 This is multiplication.

-Choose one thing you’ve created 3+ times in the past month.
-Build a template for it this week.
-Track time saved.
-Compound from there.
+Choose one thing you’ve created 3+ times in the past month, build a template for it this week, track the time you save, and compound from there.

 Templates only work if you actually use them and track their impact.